 Soaking the Lentil Beans

-In a large stock pot, place rinsed lentil beans, a tbsp. kosher salt, and 2 qt. of hot tap water.
+- In a large stock pot, place rinsed lentil beans, a tbsp. kosher salt, and 2 qt. of hot tap water.
 Mix thoroughly and allow beans to soak in hot water at least 1 hour.

 Salting the Eggplant

-Place a paper towel in a colander.
+- Place a paper towel in a colander.
 Sprinkle a generous amount of Kosher salt onto the paper.
 Place sliced eggplant quarters onto the paper and lightly sprinkle the top side with Kosher salt.
 Repeat this salting process, creating concentric circles of salted eggplant.
 Allow salted eggplant to rest 30 minutes.

 Preparing the Soup

-Drain and thoroughly rinse lentils in a colander separate from the salted eggplant.
+- Drain and thoroughly rinse lentils in a colander separate from the salted eggplant.
 Return lentils to large stock pot.
 Add 1 gallon hot tap water to stock pot and bring to a boil.
 Rinse excess salt from eggplant and add eggplants to stock pot.
 Follow this with remaining ingredients, flavor balancers, and aromatics.
 Boil covered over medium-heat for 60 minutes.
 Stir frequently to avoid burning.
 After 60 minutes, taste soup for proper seasoning and adjust as necessary.
 Lower temperature to a low setting and allow soup to simmer 60 more minutes or until lentils no longer have a grainy texture.

-For more cooking for chemotherapy recipes like this, you can pick up a copy of Cooking for Chemo …and After! by Chef Ryan Callahan on Amazon or Barnes and Noble.
+This recipe is taken from Cooking for Chemo …and After!
+By Chef Ryan Callahan -The Cancer Chef.
+For more cooking for chemotherapy recipes like this, you can pick up a copy on Amazon .
 Have specific questions?
 Email us at firstname.lastname@example.org